 Add the flax meal, spinach and at this point also add the cheese.

 Depending on your means and inclination, you may use commercially available melty cheese (and if you cannot find smoked cheese, be sure to add the smoked paprika at this point), or you can make your own – a good and easy recipe for melty smoked cheese is Bunny Kitchen’s 15 minute Sliceable and Meltable Vegan Cheese or my own recipe for Provola Affumicata.
 I have also used Gozo Deli’s smoked paprika casheese, which is a creamy-type cheese.

 Add two tablespoons of nutritional yeast if you are using cheese.

 If you are not using cheese, no need to worry!
 This method of finishing the pasta cooking using the pasta water will heighten creaminess, as will the flax meal.
 Add four tablespoons of nutritional yeast and make sure you also mix in the smoked paprika.

 Season to taste and add a bit of olive oil if you fancy.
 Serve hot.

 There is no such thing as humane animal farming.
 If seeing animals being hurt upsets you, then you are ready to go vegan.
-It really is that simple and it is easier than ever. http://www.howdoigovegan.com will help you get started
+It really is that simple.
+The International Vegan Association has some great resources to help you get started.